DannieBGoode/summit-advisors/_en_posts/2025-12-01-tax-residency-in-andorra-2025-types-of-residence-permits-requirements-and-a-complete-guide-to-living-and-paying-taxes-in-the-principality-of-andorra.md

 * Residency for cultural, scientific, or sporting interest: for individuals of international recognition.
 * Residency for professionals with international projection: quota-limited, allows 90 days of presence in Andorra and travel throughout the year.

+#### **4.3 Digital Nomad Residency Permit**

+Since 2024, Andorra offers a specific permit for professionals who work online without a fixed location.
+This authorization allows residents to live in Andorra while providing services to foreign clients, provided they meet:

+* Sufficient financial means
+* Valid healthcare insurance
+* Minimum physical presence of 90 days/year
+* Approval by the Ministry of Economy

+The initial permit is granted for two years and can be renewed up to a maximum of ten.
+It is particularly attractive for digital entrepreneurs and freelancers who value Andorra’s safety and connectivity.